Argentine literature: Neohumanism, Existentialism and other influences

 A new trend started in 1960, continuing until about 1990.
 Its influences are heterogeneous: Sartre, Camus, Eluard; some Spanish writers, like Camilo José Cela; and previous Argentine writers like Borges, Arlt, Cortázar and Marechal.
 Two trends were in evidence: the tracing of metaphysical time and historicity (Horacio Salas, Alejandra Pizarnik, Ramón Plaza) and the examination of urban and social disarray: (Abelardo Castillo, Marta Lynch, Manuel Puig, Alicia Steinberg).

 Dirty War

 The 1970s were a dark period for intellectual creation in Argentina.
 The epoch is characterised by the exile (Juan Gelman, Antonio Di Benedetto) or death (Roberto Santoro, Haroldo Conti, and Rodolfo Walsh) of major writers.
 The remaining literary journalists, like Liliana Heker, veiled their opinions in their work.
 Some journalists (Rodolfo Walsh), poets (Agustín Tavitián and Antonio Aliberti), fiction writers (Osvaldo Soriano, Fernando Sorrentino), and essayists (Ricardo Herrera, María Rosa Lojo) stood out among the vicissitudes and renewed the field of ethical and aesthetic ideas.

 Current

-The 1990s are marked by reunion among survivors of different generations, in an intellectual coalition for the review of values and texts as Argentina faced the end of the century.
-Some examples are Alan Pauls, Mario Areca, Aníbal Cristobo, Ernesto de Sanctis, Marco Denevi, Edgar Brau and some more.
+The 1990s are marked by reunion among survivors of different generations, in an intellectual coalition for the review of values and texts relevant to Argentina as the country faced the end of the century.
+Some examples are Alan Pauls, Guillermo Saccomanno, Mario Areca, Aníbal Cristobo, Ernesto de Sanctis, Marco Denevi, Edgar Brau, etc. In the XXI century some of the more notable authors are writers like Claudia Piñero, Mariana Enriquez, Alberto Laiseca, César Aira and Hernán Casciari.